Nike-Inc/bartlett/README.md

 Bartlett will honor any protocol explicitly passed on the command line or via configuration.
 However, if no protocol is provided then Bartlett will attempt to contact your Jenkins instance via HTTPS.
-It is _strongly_ recommended that you talk to your Jenkins instance via HTTPS if possible.
+It is _strongly_ recommended that you talk to your Jenkins instance via HTTPS when possible.

 ### Getting Help at the Command Line